Be sure to visit our IEP webpage to see how Notice fit into the IEP process.

-- A description of any other choices that the Individualized Education Program (IEP) Team considered and the reasons why those choices were rejected;
+- A description of any other choices that the Individualized Education Program (IEP) Team considered and the reasons why those choices were not selected

 How can I use notice to better participate in the IEP process?

 Always put requests in writing.
 Throughout your child’s school years, there will be times that you need to communicate with the school system about your child’s education.
 Put it in writing.
 If you have a dispute with the school, it’s important to have written documentation to support your position.
-Make sure each request is discussed.
 (More on Documentation and Letter Writing)

-- Using the five PWN requirements, ask and write down the answers given.
+- Use the Model Notice Form to ask questions and write down the answers given.
+(Notice Form- Arabic, Spanish)